grzegorz914/homebridge-xbox-tv/README.md

 * RC/Media control is possible after you go to the RC app on iPhone/iPad.
 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 * Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan`.
-* Apps, Inputs, Games can be switched if `xboxWebApiEnabled` and console is authorized
+* Apps, Inputs, Games can be switched if `webApiControl` and console is authorized
 * Siri can be used to control Power, Legacy Volume, Mute and switch Games, Apps with created Buttons.
 * Home automations and shortcuts can be used for all functions.